RobotLocomotion/drake/tools/workspace/vtk/README.md

 ## Bisecting VTK

-During the upgrade, you may have failing tests particulary from `bazel test //geometry/render/...` that may not be obvious to fix.
+During the upgrade, you may have failing tests particularly from `bazel test //geometry/render/...` that may not be obvious to fix.
 Since you will likely be upgrading against a significant amount of changes within VTK, the best approach will be to bisect VTK by temporarily manipulating the build system